shadabshaukat/CogNeoAI/db/README.md

-# AUSLegalSearch v3 — Database Layer
+# CogNeo v3 — Database Layer

 Relational storage and retrieval for ingestion, search, RAG, and analytics.
 Uses PostgreSQL with pgvector for embeddings and FTS (tsvector) for document text.
 Includes connection management, ORM models, schema bootstrap (DDL), search helpers, and an optional Oracle Database 26ai connector.